davidgs/OSPOEventsManager/CONTRIBUTING.md

-# Contributing to OSPO Events Manager
+# Contributing to Events Manager

-Thank you for your interest in contributing to the OSPO Events Manager!
+Thank you for your interest in contributing to the Events Manager!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents